mczerski/MySMotherboard/README.md

 # MySMotherboard
 ## Motherboard for MySensors nodes

 This is a motherboard for creating MySensors nodes based on the atmega328p MCU.
 It is meant to be combined with a MySX daughter board to create fully functional MySensors node.
 It is primarly for battery powered nodes but can be also used as a gateway or ac powered node (ac power supply is not part of this project).
-It features multiple powering options and supports both NRF24 and RFM69 RF modules.
+It features multiple powering options and supports RS485 or RFM69 RF communication options.
 The size of the board is just a little bigger than a cr123a battery holder.

 <img src="https://raw.githubusercontent.com/mczerski/MySMotherboard/master/img/IMG_20180707_142708.jpg" alt="MySMotherBoard top">
 <img src="https://raw.githubusercontent.com/mczerski/MySMotherboard/master/img/IMG_20180707_142805.jpg" alt="MySMotherBoard bottom">